Ersanio/snes-assembly-book/docs/processor/stackpointer.md

 LDA #$4210                          └─Stack pointer points to this value PHA
          ;Stack: ..
 55 55 55 55 10 42 ..
-LDA #$AA99                    └─Stack pointer points to this value PHA
+LDA #$AA99                    └─Stack pointer now points to this value PHA
          ;Stack: ..
 55 55 99 AA 10 42 ..
-                        └─Stack pointer points to this value
+                        └─Stack pointer now points to this value
 ```

 ## Pull